InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 ```

 :::info
- Koin container doesn't retain factory instances as it will give a new instance each time the definition is asked.
+ Koin container doesn't retain factory instances as it will give a new instance each time the definition is requested.
 :::

 ## Resolving & injecting dependencies

-Now that we can declare components definitions, we want to link instances with dependency injection.
+Now that we can declare component definitions, we want to link instances with dependency injection.
 To *resolve an instance* in a Koin module, just use the `get()`
-function to the requested needed component instance.
-This `get()` function is usually used into constructor, to inject constructor values.
+function to request the needed component instance.
+This `get()` function is usually used in a constructor, to inject constructor values.

 :::info
  To make dependency injection with Koin container, we have to write it in *constructor injection* style: resolve dependencies in class constructors.
 This way, your instance will be created with injected instances from Koin.
 :::

-Let's take an example with several classes:
+Let's look at an example with several classes:

 ```kotlin
 // Presenter <- Service